Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys

 1. Killer Whales Are Part of the Dolphin Family

-Killer whales, also called orcas, are the largest marine mammal that is a part of the dolphin family.
+Killer whales, also called orcas, are the largest marine mammal, part of the dolphin family.
 Despite their name, they are not whales.
 They received their name due to their large size and suitability as predators.
 Some believe their name came from sailors who called them whale killers because they are known to eat whales.
 These distinctive marine mammals have a unique black and white coloring and big frame.
 They are also recognizable by their grey patch, called a saddle, right behind their dorsal fins.

 2. Orcas Are Found in Every Ocean

-A killer whale prefers cold, coastal waters, yet live in every ocean in the world.
+A killer whale prefers cold, coastal waters yet lives in every ocean in the world.
 Orcas have been spotted at both poles and the equator.
-Some are known for their love of traveling and have been reported traveling long distances as a pod or group of whales.
+Some love traveling and have been reported traveling long distances as a pod.
 One pod traveled from Alaska to central California in one season.
 That is a distance of nearly 1,200 miles.

 3. They Live In Large Pods

 A group of orcas is called a pod.
 This family group can have as few as five to as many as one hundred killer whales.
 They usually average around forty.
 The more aggressive and the more a group travels, the lower the number of animals within a pod.
 There is a hierarchy within these pods, much like other animal groups.
 Their groups are female dominant, and they show assertiveness by slapping their tails, head-butting, and even biting.

 Although pods are a group that travels together, there is often a more substantial group referred to as a clan.
-A clan refers to a group of pods that share a similar dialect in their communication with one another.
+A clan refers to a group of pods that share a similar dialect in their communication.
 A clan often share a matriarchal ancestor of even farther-reaching ancestry.